zackarydevove/kachi/README.md

-# 💰 Kachi - Net Worth Tracker
+# 💰 Kachi - Wealth Management Platform

-Full-stack Net Worth Tracker application designed for secure personal financial management, featuring automated asset aggregation via Plaid API and high-fidelity historical data tracking.
+Full-stack Wealth Management Platform application designed for secure personal financial management, featuring automated asset aggregation via Plaid API and high-fidelity historical data tracking.
 It is engineered with a focus on security (JWT, 2FA), performance (Redis caching), and scalability using a Dockerized architecture ready for AWS deployment.

+## 🚀 Demo

+The project is deployed and available at http://kachifrontend.vercel.app/

 ## 🛠️ Technology Stack